angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 The architectural idea is straightforward: Instead of defining the entire form in a single component, we create child components that contain specific sections of the HTML form.
 The form and data models still live in the parent component, and the child components receive the relevant parts of the `FieldTree` via property binding.
-To separate the validation logic, we can define individual schemas for each child form and apply them in the parent schema using the `apply()` function.
+To separate the data structure and validation logic, we can define individual schemas for each child form and apply them in the parent schema using the `apply()` function.

 In our registration form example, we want to allow new users to define identity information such as gender and an optional salutation and pronoun when the gender is set to `diverse`.
 All these fields should be wrapped in a separate component `IdentityForm` that we want to use in our main `RegistrationForm`.